Because I am your highly trained broadcast specialist.

 They really believed this was going to sail through.

-And we have to always keep in mind how relatively young most of these people are, and thus how they've been educated.
+And we have to always keep in mind how relatively young most of these people are and thus how they've been educated.

-And they didn't get Constitution 101, like I did.
+And they didn't get Constitution 101 like I did.

 And this represents the greatest opportunity to do that that they have all ever had.

-The very fact that Obamacare became law against the objection of a majority of the American people in the way it became law, basically under cover of darkness with every legislative trick under the under the sun being tried, didn't matter that it might be illegal.
+The very fact that Obamacare became law against the objection of a majority of the American people in the way it became law, basically under cover of darkness with every legislative trick under the sun being tried, didn't matter that it might be illegal.

-Didn't matter that it might be unconstitutional, because that's precisely what this was about, making it constitutional by virtue of changing the Constitution and using this law to do it.
+Didn't matter that it might be unconstitutional because that's precisely what this was about, making it constitutional by virtue of changing the Constitution and using this law to do it.

-Then all of a sudden the oral arguments come up today, and the four conservative justices and the so-called swing vote Anthony Kennedy all have problems with the mandate, and they're literally shocked.
+Then all of a sudden, the oral arguments come up today, and the four conservative justices and the so-called swing vote Anthony Kennedy all have problems with the mandate, and they're literally shocked.

-A that everybody doesn't have the same worldview of this that they do, and B, that there is any objection to it at all.
+A, that everybody doesn't have the same worldview of this that they do, and B, that there is any objection to it at all.

 Remember, for these people, the government is the end.